-In sum, disturbances and retaliations are an equilibrium outcome of the theoretical model based on strategies chosen by two rational actors.
+In sum, our analysis provides empirical support to the theoretical model of indirect control (Berman et al., 2019), which claims that disturbances and retaliations are an equilibrium outcome of the model based on strategies chosen by two rational actors.
 As a consequence, the equilibrium level of retaliations does not have a substantial effect on the equilibrium expected level of disturbances.
 This leads us to be cautious with our interpretation of the estimated effectiveness of retaliations.
-The conclusions obtained from Figures 5 and 6 rely on Israel's somewhat erratic policy of retaliations.
+The conclusions obtained from Figures 6 and 7 rely on Israel's somewhat erratic policy of retaliations.
 The lack of a substantial immediate effect of retaliation on disturbances is in accordance with the equilibrium of the underlying theoretical analysis.
 While we are unable to estimate the effects of a policy of erratic retaliations vis-à-vis a counterfactual policy of never retaliating, the theoretical model predicts that never retaliating is associated with higher levels of disturbances.
+In that regards, our empirical analysis shows that the Israeli policy of retaliation does achieve narrow deterrence.
+It imposes limits on the type of rockets launched, the cities that are targeted, and the intensity of the attacks.

-6. Impulse Response Functions and VAR Analysis
+7. Impulse Response Functions and VAR Analysis